alexisvafiadis/Connected-Headset-Data-Management-Platform--Better-Labor/README.md

 ---

 ### 2. Areas for Improvement

-Below are some suggestions for improving the platform based on user feedback and internal assessments:

 - **Language Selection**: Implementing multi-language support would improve the platform’s accessibility for non-French-speaking users.
 A language toggle could be introduced in the header or settings.